ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+commit 133a
+1. Sort task by name, default link takes the .to task's name which is of the lowest alphabetic order (in getDefaultCustLinks())
+2. Check and update the text box width (showsentences()).
+So that it won't return to default width every time running showsentences()

 commit 132a
 1. After open, and close the edit node description modal.
 If the textbox is visible, it'll scroll down to the text corresponding to the edited node.